manuelpepe/PyAutoBlockchain/docs/source/guide/configuration.rst

 Tasks are loaded from the `tasks.json` file at the project root.
 The  following example defines a single task to execute, using the strategy `BasicCompound` that repeats every 24hs.

-Multiple contract names (BNB, WBTC, PAIR, MASTERCHEF, ROUTER) are passed to the strategy as params.
+Multiple contract names (BNB, WBTC, PAIR, CONTROLLER, ROUTER) are passed to the strategy as params.
 The strategy later uses these names to query the contracts from `BaseStrategy.contracts`.

 .. code-block:: json